Using Social Media for Recruiting, Screening, and Background Checks

 - Discrimination: Most employers have stringent employment policies that prevent their recruiters and hiring managers from learning potentially discriminatory information about candidates.
 Visiting a person's social media sites, however, clearly creates the opportunity to view large amounts of information contrary to these non-discriminatory practices.
-Individuals on their personal social media sites may disclose information about marital status, children, religion, politics, disabilities and even social interests that, by law, must be ignored in a hiring decision.
 If a recruiter has accessed this data, it is difficult to prove that they were not influenced by it in their hiring decision.

 - Negligent hiring: Employers must consider the potential risk of a negligent hiring or negligent retention lawsuit related to social networking profile information.
-While I am not aware that it has happened yet, it is possible that if a workplace violence incident occurred when derogatory information was available on the perpetrator's public social networking profile, that could have predicted the later behavior, the employer may be held liable for negligence in not using this readily available information when they made the hiring decision.
-Although this situation has yet to play out, the key factors are not unlike those of past cases (where publicly available information was not considered) that have resulted in significant jury awards.
+As a hypothetical example, it is possible that if a workplace violence incident occurred when information was available on the perpetrator's public social networking profile that could have predicted the later behavior, the employer may be held liable for negligence in not using this readily available information when they made the hiring decision.
+Although this situation has yet to play out, the key factors are not unlike those of past cases where publicly available information was not considered that have resulted in significant jury awards.

 Given the challenges inherent in acting on this data combined with the effectiveness of current screening tools, the additional value provided by social profile information is minimal.
 In our assessment, to reduce hiring risk and make more informed decisions, an adequate substitute for a quality background check through a reputable provider, does not exist.